build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 dotnet publish -c Release
 ```

-## Anatomy of your Blazor WebAssembly solution
+## Anatomy of Your Blazor WebAssembly Solution

-### Standalone Blazor WebAssembly application
+### Standalone Blazor WebAssembly Application

 If you create a new standalone Blazor WebAssembly solution, you will start with the following solution structure (see picture).
 You only have one project in your solution and it contains the following files: